 Nearby along a very old lane you come across this dazzling chocolate mecca Un Dimanche a Paris.
 It sells everything your chocolate loving heart desires.

-It’s such a pleasurable experience seeing things made so well.
+I get such a buzz seeing things made so well.

 and to watch the patisseries and chocolates being made in the spotless kitchen (positioned between their shop and their restaurant).